Blog post

 Identify Sources of Combustible Dust

-2. Review Material Safety Data Sheets (MSDS): Examine the MSDS for materials used in your operations to pinpoint any that are classified as combustible particulate.
+2. Review Material Data Sheets (MSDS): Examine the MSDS for materials used in your operations to pinpoint any that are classified as combustible particulate.

 Assess Risks of Combustible Dust

 1. Evaluate Particle Characteristics: Start by analyzing the physical and chemical properties of the particles, such as size, moisture content, and ignition temperature.
-Understanding these traits is crucial, as they directly influence the combustible nature and potential risks of the particles.
+Understanding these traits is crucial, as they directly influence the combustible nature and of the particles.

 Implement Risk Mitigation Strategies